antvis/G6/docs/manual/middle/elements/edgeVisible.en.md

 // Hide the instance of the edge edgeItem.
 The property `visible` of the node will be false after calling the following code edgeItem.hide();

+// Show the instance of the combo comboItem.
+The property `visible` of the node will be true after calling the following code comboItem.show();

+// Hide the instance of the combo comboItem.
+The property `visible` of the node will be false after calling the following code comboItem.hide();
 ```

 ## Example